Blog /

 Price-to-Book Value: Useful for Banks, Misleading for Tech

-EV/EBITDA: The Valuation Metric Professionals Use Instead of P/E
+EV/EBITDA: What Professionals Use Instead of P/E

 Why enterprise value to EBITDA is the preferred valuation metric on Wall Street, how to calculate it, and when it gives a clearer picture than P/E.